rui-exe/rui-exe/README.md

 Hey, I'm Rui a guy from Portugal who aspires to become an experienced programmer.
 <br>
-I'm currently taking a Bachelor's degree in Informatics and Computing Engineering at FEUP (Porto) and most of my repositories will be related to university work.
+I have a Bachelor's degree in Informatics and Computing Engineering at FEUP (Porto) and most of my current repositories are related to university work.

 <!---